maciejdluzen/tennisleague/README.md

 ## Scope of functionalities

-The main page (index.html) allow a potential user to:
+The main page (index.html) allows a potential user to:
-* Read a description of the league: Click "O LIDZE" ("ABOUT THE LEAGUE"),
+* Read a description of the league: Click "O LIDZE" ("ABOUT THE LEAGUE") **NOT YET AVAILABLE**,
 * Check the ranking of a current round: Click "WYNIKI" ("RESULTS") - it shows groups with singles players ordered by number of points (ascending).
-It also contains the list of matches in each group, which has been played to date.
+It also contains the list of matches in each group, which have been played to date.
-*
+* Find out more about the rules of the league: Click "ZASADY" ("RULES") **NOT YET AVAILABLE**,
+* Enter a registration page: Click "REJESTRACJA" ("REGISTRATION"),
+* Enter a login page: Click "ZALOGUJ" ("LOG IN"").

+If a user wants to join a league, he/she has to register by filling the form with following information: username, email, password (and retype) + accept terms and conditions (not yet available).

+There are two user roles used in the app: USER and ADMIN.
+The former is a tennis player willing to play in the league, the latter is a person responsible for the league management.
+The rights of each user role are set out below.